Louisiana State Senate

-The Louisiana State Senate (Sénat d'État de Louisiane; Senado del Estado de Luisiana) is the upper house of Louisiana’s legislature.
-Senators serve four-year terms and participate in various committees.
+The Louisiana State Senate (Sénat d'État de Louisiane; Senado del Estado de Luisiana) is the upper house of the Louisiana State Legislature.
+The Senate has 39 seats, and the current Senate president is Cameron Henry.
+The current president pro tempore is Regina Barrow.

+The chamber currently has 39 seats; as of July 2026, District 14 is vacant following the death of Senator Larry Selders.

 Composition

 The Louisiana State Senate has 39 members elected from single-member districts.
 Candidates must be registered voters, at least 18 years old, residents of their district for one year, and Louisiana residents for two years.
 Senate elections use a nonpartisan primary system with runoffs if needed.
-Elections to the Senate occur every four years and senators are limited to three four-year terms (12 years).
-If a seat is vacated early during a term, it will be filled in a special election.
+Elections to the Senate occur every four years, and senators are limited to three four-year terms (12 years).
+If a seat is vacated during a term, it is filled in a special election.
 The Senate meets yearly alongside the House of Representatives.
 General sessions last 60 days in even years, and appropriations sessions last 45 days in odd years.

-The Senate is the Upper Legislative Chamber of the Louisiana State Legislature and, along with the Louisiana House of Representatives, is the legislative power of the state of Louisiana.
-In addition, it tries officials impeached by the House of Representatives and confirms or rejects officials nominated by the governor of Louisiana.
+The Senate is the upper legislative chamber of the Louisiana State Legislature and, along with the Louisiana House of Representatives, constitutes the legislative power of the state of Louisiana.
+It tries officials impeached by the House of Representatives and confirms or rejects officials nominated by the governor of Louisiana.